giovanniboscu/continuous-section-field/docs/aes/stacked_rectangular/readme2.md

 out/lobatto_station_export_<z>.csv
 ```

 Each CSV file is a sampled output of the continuous CSF model at one station.
-It is not the model definition.
+It is not the source definition of the model.

 The sequence is: